dynobo/normcap/README.md

 2\.
 Download and extract binary package from the [latest release]( https://github.com/dynobo/normcap/releases)

 3\.
-Execute `./NormCap`
+Execute `./normcap`

 ### On Windows

 1\.
 Download and extract binary package from the [latest release](https://github.com/dynobo/normcap/releases) (no installation is required)

 2\.
-Execute `NormCap.exe`
+Execute `normcap.exe`

 3\.
-(Optional) NormCap out-of-the-box supports English and German.
+(Optional) normcap out-of-the-box supports English and German.
 Please [file an issue](https://github.com/dynobo/normcap/issues), if other languages should be included.

 ### On Mac